dtreskunov/easyssl/README.md

 * *integrity* - prevents replay
 * *authenticity* - prevents impersonation

-There is a lot of information on the internet on how to set it up.
-Perhaps too much information.
-There are different ways to store keys and certificates (JKS, PKCS1, PKCS8, PKCS12, PEM, DER, ad nauseam).
-Just look at the links below.
 EasySSL relies on plain
-`openssl` tools, PEM encodings, and unencrypted private keys to make SSL easy.
+`openssl` tools and PEM encodings to make SSL easy for Dev and for Ops.

+## License
+EasySSL is [licensed](https://github.com/dtreskunov/easyssl/blob/master/LICENSE) under the terms of Apache 2.0.

 ## Usage